simplemindedbot/simplemindedbot/socialmedia/hashnodetips.md

-Blogging is a great way to educate others, reinforce learning and show your expertise to a potential employer.
-If done well, it can also be a great way to make money as a developer.
+# Blogging is a great way to educate others, reinforce learning and show your expertise to a potential employer.
+If done well, it can also be a great way to make money as a developer

 As more developers delve into blogging daily, your articles need to be very informative and unique for you to stand out in the developer ecosystem.

 In this article, I will share 13 blogging tips for developers.
 These tips will improve your writing, help you communicate with your readers effectively, and more. 🔥

-## 1\.
-Don't wait to build a blog from scratch.
-Start writing!
+## 1. Don't wait to build a blog from scratch.
+Start writing

 I've seen so many developers who have the interest to start blogging but haven't done so because they want to build a blog from scratch first.
 I mean, that's okay, but it isn't the best route to take because they may never complete the blog and, as such, never write a blog post.
 And even if they manage to finish building it, they'll also have to maintain the blog and worry about how their articles can get more visibility.